readmeio/marketplace/components/.ExampleComponent/readme.md

 ## Overview

-This is the default `<ExampleComponent />` that we pre-fill when you create your first component!
+This is the default `<ExampleComponent />` that we pre-fill when you create a new component in ReadMe!
+You can use this is a starter template for your own component.

 <img src="example-component.png" width="800" />